kumahq/kuma-website/docs/docs/0.4.0/installation/openshift.md

 $ oc adm policy add-scc-to-user anyuid -z APPLICATION_SERVICE_ACCOUNT -n APPLICATION_NAMESPACE
 ```
 :::

 ### 4. Quickstart

 Congratulations!
-You have successfully installed Kuma on OpenShift.
-In order to start using Kuma, it's time to check out the  quickstart guide for Kubernetes deployments.
+You have successfully installed Kuma on OpenShift 🚀.

+In order to start using Kuma, it's time to check out the [quickstart guide for Kubernetes](/docs/0.4.0/quickstart/kubernetes/) deployments.